Blur (video game): Reception

-The game was very well received overall by critics, with a Metacritic score of 82/100 on the Xbox 360 and an 81/100 on the PlayStation 3 and PC.
+The game received "favorable" reviews on all platforms according to the review aggregation website Metacritic.
+In Japan, Famitsu gave it a score of 29 out of 40, while Famitsu X360 gave the Xbox 360 version a score of three eights and one seven for a total of 31 out of 40.

+Edge gave the Xbox 360 version a score of eight out of ten, saying that it "Provides too little in the way of engaging structure behind its exemplary racing to make it more than a series of thrilling rides."
+However, GameZone gave the game 7.5 out of 10, saying, "On single-player, Blur is an average racing game with a powered-up twist.
+Repeating races and receiving beautiful cars that remain untouched due to the lack of customization gets old fast.
+The outdated rave-vibe, including the music and menus, don't do the presentation any favors either.
+As a multiplayer title, Blur is absolutely exhilarating."

 Sales

-In the US, Blur sold 31,000 copies in its first five days of release according to the NPD.
-The game ultimately sold 500,000 copies.
+In the US, Blur sold 31,000 units in its first five days of release according to the NPD.
+The game ultimately sold 500,000 units.

 Despite disappointing sales, Nick Davies of Bizarre Creations had announced in July 2010 that the studio intended to create more games in the series, and wanted to make it the biggest racing franchise.
 He attributed the sales performance of Blur, to the fact that the game was released at "a very busy time for racing games", and that it "came out at the same time as ModNation Racers and Split/Second."
 However, he believed "that the strong multiplayer component would give the game staying power", and "it's going to be a slow-burner".

 On February 18, 2011, Activision announced that it was closing Bizarre Creations, stating: Over the past three years since our purchase of Bizarre Creations, the fundamentals of the racing genre have changed significantly.
 Although we made a substantial investment in creating a new IP, Blur, it did not find a commercial audience.
 Bizarre is a very talented team of developers, however, because of the broader economic factors impacting the market, we are exploring our options regarding the future of the studio, including a potential sale of the business.